-Hermite splines are by default $C^0$ continuous.
-If adjacent tangents are chosen to point into the same direction, the spline becomes $C^1$ continuous.

-If on top of having the same direction, adjacent tangents are chosen to have the same length, that makes the spline $C^1$ continuous.
-An example for that are Catmull-Rom splines (page 55).
-Kochanek-Bartels splines (page 84) can also be $C^1$ continuous, but only if their "continuity" parameter C is o.
+Hermite splines are by default C^0 continuous.
+If adjacent tangents are chosen to point into the same direction, the spline becomes G^1 continuous.
+If on top of having the same direction, adjacent tangents are chosen to have the same length, that makes the spline C^1 continuous.
+An example for that are Catmull-Rom splines (page 65).
+Kochanek-Bartels splines (page 98) can also be C^1 continuous, but only if their "continuity" parameter C is zero.

-There is one unique choice of all of a cubic Hermite spline's tangents (given certain end conditions (page 101)) that leads to continuous second derivatives at all vertices, making the spline $C^2$ continuous.
-This is what natural splines (page 29) are all about.
+There is one unique choice of all of a cubic Hermite spline's tangents - given certain end conditions (page 114) - that leads to continuous second derivatives at all vertices, making the spline C^2 continuous.
+This is what natural splines (page 36) are all about.